peachch/CausalAbstain/README.md

 # CausalAbstain Repository
 This is the repo for the paper:
+CausalAbstain: Enhancing Multilingual LLMs with Causal Reasoning for Trustworthy (ACL-2025)

 ```
 conda env create -f causalabstain.yaml